-Map 2.2, titled the Lepelle-Nkumpi Spatial Development Framework, 2016 depicts the Municipal SDF and illustrate the abstract visualisation thereof in more detail.
+Map 2.2, titled the Lepelle-Nkumpi Spatial Development Framework, 2016 depicts the Municipal Spatial Development Framework and illustrates the abstract visualisation thereof in more detail.
 It is a refined strategy of concepts contained in the Conceptual Framework set out in the previous section of this report.